-Since inception, we have incurred significant net losses and we have funded our operations primarily through the issuance of equity securities, payments from corporate collaborators and strategic partners, and research grants.
+Since inception, we have incurred significant net losses and we have funded our operations primarily through the issuance of equity securities, payments from corporate collaborators and strategic partners and research grants.
+Our most significant use of capital pertains to funding our preclinical and clinical research and development programs, as well as employee compensation.

-As of September 30, 2018, we had cash, cash equivalents, marketable securities and interest receivable, totaling \$459.3 million, excluding restricted cash, compared to \$244.6 million as of December 31, 2017, with the increase primarily attributable to \$215.8 million net proceeds from our April 2018 issuance of common stock and \$150.0 million from our February 2018 collaboration and license agreement with Kite, which became effective in April 2018.

-Our most significant use of capital pertains to salaries and benefits for our employees and external research and development expenses, such as manufacturing, clinical trials and preclinical activity related to our therapeutic programs.
-Our cash and investment balances are held in a variety of interest bearing instruments, including obligations of U.S. government agencies, U.S. Treasury debt securities, corporate debt securities and money market funds.
+As of March 31, 2019, we had cash, cash equivalents, marketable securities and interest receivable totaling \$351.6 million compared to \$400.5 million as of December 31, 2018, with the decrease primarily attributable to operating expenditures.
+Our most significant use of capital pertains to our employee's compensation and external research and development expenses, such as manufacturing, clinical trials and preclinical activity related to our therapeutic programs.
+Our cash and investment balances are held in a variety of interest-bearing instruments, including U.S. government-sponsored entity debt securities, corporate debt securities, commercial paper securities and money market funds.
 Cash in excess of immediate requirements is invested in accordance with our investment policy with a view toward capital preservation and liquidity.

-In April 2018, we completed an underwritten public offering of our common stock, in which we sold an aggregate of 14.2 million shares of our common stock at a public offering price of \$16.25 per share.
-The net proceeds to us from the sale of shares in this offering, after deducting underwriting discounts and commissions and other estimated offering expenses, were approximately \$215.8 million.
+In April 2019, we completed an underwritten public offering of our common stock, in which we sold an aggregate of 12.7 million shares of our common stock at a public offering price of \$11.50 per share.
+The net proceeds to us from the sale of shares in this offering, after deducting underwriting discounts and commissions and other estimated offering expenses, were approximately \$136.2 million.